Into the Lombard agora

 Glimpses & Fragments:

 With the sun just coming up, Lombard Station was already a circus.
 Gabe hopped off the bus at the last stop before the street was swallowed by the tents—as did nearly everyone else on board.
 He thought that the stop was a block or two back from the last time he had been through, though it was a little hard to tell.
-A sort of Delhi bazaar was sprouting up amid the strip malls, and the landmarks were constantly changing.
+A sort of street bazaar was sprouting up amid the strip malls, and the landmarks were constantly changing.
 The bus lanes narrowed and veered off the painted stripes to weave in under the canvas.
 He darted across them and cut through a bike corral, bypassing the first rank of carts, where the fly-by-nights served coffee—or maybe one more “one more for the road”—to the remaining ‘crawlers.
 He made his way in as straight a line as he could manage across the lots, toward the trolley stops across Interstate, through the sprawl of tents and carts,—and cars, and blankets spread on the ground,—and more gingerly across the choked-in car lanes that still challenged the agorist rezoning action here and there.
 The wind from the gorge was blowing—stirring bits of trash around his feet, and turning an odd assortment of turbines, ventilators and such-like above.
 Under the “big tops” the air was heavy with all sorts of odors and aromas—grease and biogas fumes, roasting coffee, brewing yeast, the spices of two or three dozen nations and cuisines—but all-in-all breathable, with no particular element overpowering the others, or the passersby.
 The noise was of a different order—at least for now—as the workers roused themselves and each other to the night’s final efforts.
 Within the hour, the regular commuters would begin to arrive, taking possession of the nascent agora from the drunks and night-owls, travelers and swing-shift crews.
 And the jungle would present a very different face—and voice—and smell.

 Gabe enjoyed the atmosphere “backstage,” the sense of chaos destined to order.
 The marketplace seemed well on its way.
 From his limited vantage, it struck him that it must have doubled, perhaps tripled in size since he last passed through—only a couple of weeks before.
 He crossed a partially depaved parking lot—still without signs of either neighborhood or Metro authorization, but without protest markers either.
 Where there was one, particularly this close to the street, there was likely—or likely would be—more.
 Coming down off a curb and up on a wall of carts, he realized he had reached Interstate.
 Once he found a path out to what was left of the street, he could just follow the MPTC tracks north and then west to the platforms.